 1. Water flows to the path of least resistance.

 2. Many buildings require multiple branches off the hot water supply line.

 3. Hot water use is hyper-dynamic, so the path of least resistance constantly changes.

 4. Manual flow control valves cannot properly resolve these issues.

-Install a Circuit Solver Valve on each hot water supply branch line immediately downstream of the last run out to a hot tap.
+Install a Circuit Solver on each hot water supply branch line immediately downstream of the last run out to a hot tap.

 Australia has the highest average amount of solar radiation of any continent, making it the perfect place for generating power or heating water with energy from the sun.
 Not surprisingly, the combination of generous rebates and sunny weather has given rise to solar thermal installations across the continent.
 Generally these installations are quite straightforward, but in the southern part of the continent, temperatures can drop below zero (Celsius), causing freezing problems for some thermal systems.

 Need a refresher on the OSHA standard for safety showers and eyewash stations?